LEMONTREE-Land-Ecosystem-Models/global_subdaily_gpp/README.md

 using `pyrealm` and to calculate global soil moisture and aridity inputs using SPLASH v1.0 to calculate the Mengoli et al soil moisture penalty factors for GPP.

+## SPLASH calculations of aridity and soil moisture

+The Python code version of the SPLASH v1.0 release is used to calculate daily soil moisture and climatological aridity indices at 0.5° spatial resolution.
+These values are calculated using CRU TS4.06 data, provided as 0.5° resolution monthly data:

+* Monthly air temperatures are filled to give identical daily values.
+* Monthly precipitation is evenly divided across the days of each month.
+* Monthly sunshine fraction is calculated as the inverse of CRU cloud fraction proportions.

+The `compile_cru.py` Python script is used to read the original decadal files for 2000-2019 and reduce the dataset from lat/lon grids to a dataset of landcells identified by grid ID for processing.
+This is because the original SPLASH implementation can only calculate results for a single time series, so iterating over global datasets is much faster if reduced to only valid inputs.

+### Implementation of SPLASH calculation

+The SPLASH calculations use a downloaded copy of the original release of the Python version of SPLASH 1.0.
+This directory of code files is then called using `splash_CRU_cli.py` which provides a proper command line interface to call the SPLASH functionality.
+The `splash_cru_parallel.pbs.sh` script is then used to submit an array job to the HPC - each subjob tackles a subset of the global land cells, and the Python script uses multi-core processing within each subjob to further accelerate the calculations.

+### Validation of SPLASH data

+The data and scripts in the `sites_comparison` directory are used to run the SPLASH model for 67 sites used by Giulia in FluxNet site analyses by running the `sites_comparison/splash_cru_parallel_67sites.pbs.sh` script on the HPC.
+This requires the input file `67Sites_geo_info.csv` containing the details for the 67 sites, created using `67Sites_to_cell_list.py` and creates the output files `67Sites_results.nc`.

+These can then be compared against the outputs of the earlier analyses run by Giulia, saved in the `giulia_splash_sites` directory.
+The `AI_comparison.R` file generates site by site plots showing the annual sequences of aridity index and the climatological 20 year AI for the sites.

+### Running global SPLASH calculations

+The `splash_cru_parallel.pbs.sh` file is used to run the full set of global 0.5° land cells, detailed in the `data/Asurf_land_cells.nc` file created by `compile_cru.py`, through the SPLASH calculations on the HPC.

+### Compiling output aridity and soil moisture files

+The `compile_aridity_and_soil_moisture.py` and
+`compile_aridity_and_soil_moisture.pbs.sh` files are then used to take the resulting land cells results and calculate global gridded aridity indices and soil moisture time series.

 ## P Model fitting

 The models are fitted at a 0.5° global resolution to hourly data between 2000-01-01 and